franva/football/README.md

 football
 ========

-This is just a demo
+This is the first version of the football project.